jmcphers/jmcphers.github.io/_posts/2016-11-09-hugo-and-travis.markdown

 ![Edit this file](/img/github-edit-file.png)

-This will being up the file in a convenient little text editor.
+This will bring up the file in a convenient little text editor.
 It's no substitute for a full-bore local development environment, but for making quick, drive-by updates for content, it'll do in a pinch, especially if you're not at your own computer.